| | | | | |

 Loading products...

 Wheelbases, steering wheels, pedals, cockpits, bundles, shifters and accessories – this guide covers every product category Fanatec offers.
-I’ve stuck a section on the Podium Pedals in here too – not on sale yet, but close enough to factor into your plans.
+The Podium Pedals section is in here too – now on pre-order at $699.99 with shipping pencilled in for July, so worth factoring in if you’re planning a build this summer.
 Just want discount codes?
 The Fanatec deals and discount codes page has those.
-For the existing Fanatec wheel range specifically, there’s also the best Fanatec wheel guide.
+For the existing Fanatec wheel range specifically, there’s also the best Fanatec wheel guide, and the direct drive wheel settings guide if you want my baseline FFB numbers for any DD base in the range.

 Why Fanatec?